ope-tech/laravel-ses/README.md

 ```

 ### Terminology
-Send count = number of emails that were attempted
+Sent = number of emails that were attempted

 Deliveries = number of emails that were delivered